Colored noise driven unitarity violation causing dynamical quantum state reduction: Abstract

 \section{Abstract}

-Unitarity violations were recently proposed as a cause of objective quantum state reduction.
+Spontaneous unitarity violations were recently proposed as a cause of objective quantum state reduction.
 This complements proposals based on stochastic modifications of Schrodinger's equation, but also differs from them in several aspects.
-Here, we formalise the description of unitarity violations, and show that they generically imply models of dynamical quantum state reduction (DQSR) driven by colored noise.
-We present a formalism for exploring such models as well as a prescription for enforcing explicit norm-preservation, and we show that the resulting pure state dynamics is described by a modified von-Neumann Liouville equation which in a particular limit reduces to a Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) master equations.
+Here, we formalise the description of models for spontaneous unitarity violation, and show that they generically imply models of dynamical quantum state reduction driven by colored noise.
+We present a formalism for exploring such models as well as a prescription for enforcing explicit norm-preservation, and we show that the resulting pure state dynamics is described by a modified von-Neumann Liouville equation which in a particular limit reduces to the Gorini-Kossakowski-Sudarshan-Lindblad master equations.
 We additionally show adherence to Born's rule emerging in the same limit from a physical constraint relating fluctuating and dissipating components of the model.